cecois/cbbutil/updaters/MISSINGSandNEWS.md

 # possible new bits:

+0. fix eluc of vicar of yanks bit
+0. bean dip's real name is "sally dunkirk" acc to cbb#659
 0. ~~clean up nephew todd tag~~
 0. ~~"tiny reviews music" eluc~~
 0. ~~oj simpson you take care/see you later~~